Morang District: Economy

 Most of the district is rural, though it is also home to Biratnagar, the sixth largest city of Nepal.
 It is the industrial capital of Nepal.
 Morang has the highest numbers of industries and factories, multinational brands.
-Other emerging towns include Urlabari, Biratchowk, Belbari, Khorsane, Pathari and Rangeli.
+Other emerging towns include Sundarharaicha, Urlabari, Belbari, Pathari and Rangeli.
 It has the largest industrial area in the whole country, expanding from Rani Mills Area to Duhabi River.
 Biratnagar Jute Mills, Arihant and Dhanawat Matches are among the nation's oldest industries.

 Education

 Morang district is home to the historic Morang Campus (Mahendra Morang Adarsh Multiple Campus, Biratnagar), Sukuna Multiple Campus (Sundar Haraicha Municipality), Urlabari Multiple Campus, Pathari Multiple Campus, and several other institutions of higher learning.
 Sukuna Multiple Campus has around 5000 students situated at Sunderharaincha of Morang district.
 Purbanchal University in Biratnagar offers graduate level courses in many disciplines of Science, Arts and Liberal Sciences.
 At present, the university has broadly identified Industry-Technology, Agriculture-Forestry, Environment- Rural-Cultural Subsistence and Sustainable Development as specific areas of “Academic Excellence”.
 It has affiliated private in all the parts of Nepal.